-(f) HOD shall invite each selected candidate to submit the synopsis of his proposed research in consultation with a teacher from the tentative list of guides.
-The synopsis shall be scrutinized by the Student Research Committee.
+(e) DRC shall invite each selected candidate to submit the synopsis of his proposed research in consultation with a teacher from the tentative list of guides.
+The synopsis shall be scrutinized.

-(g) The HOD after considering the recommendations of the Student Research Committee and the Departmental Research Committee shall recommend to the University for approval of the applicant for registration to the Ph.D. programme.
+(f) After considering the recommendations of the DRC, the University Research Council (URC) shall recommend to the University for approval of the applicant for registration to the Ph.D. programme.

-6. Constitution & Functions of Student Research Committee:
+6. Constitution & Functions of Department Research Committee (DRC):

-(a) The Student Research Committee shall comprise Guide(s), two other teachers in the related area and HOD as the Chairman.
+(a) This Committee is constituted for each College of the University and shall comprise of Guide(s), two other faculty members in the related area and Dean/HOD as the Chairman.

-(a) The University Examination section after considering the recommendations of DRC and SRC shall approve the registration of the candidate communicates it to the candidate through concerned departmental Head.
+(a) The University Examination section after considering the recommendations of URC shall approve the registration of the candidate and communicate it to the candidate through the Chairman of the DRC.

 (b) A summary report of the candidates registered for Ph.D. shall be duly sent to the Registrar of the University for enrolment of the candidate.

-Candidates have to submit progress report of their work for every six months after registration failing which their registration stand cancelled.
+Candidates have to submit progress reports of their work every six months after the registration to the DRC failing which their registration stand cancelled.